funk222/Cruise_ECU/README.md

-# Cruise_ECU
+# OLD_CAR_ECU
-This Arduino code is needed when you want to install Openpilot in Old_cars
+This Arduino skeches are needed if you want to install Openpilot in Old_cars